-Rick Larsen enters his 35th year as a member of the athletic department staff at Washington University in St. Louis, and 31st as the Bears Head Athletic Trainer.
+Rick Larsen enters his 36th year as a member of the athletic department staff at Washington University in St. Louis, and 32nd as the Bears' Head Athletic Trainer.

 Larsen's duties include the organization, supervision and administration of the athletic training facility and overseeing the University's 19-sport varsity intercollegiate athletic program.
 An active member of the National Athletic Training Association (NATA), he serves as the main contact for football, men's basketball, men's tennis and women's golf.

 He served as the assistant athletic trainer on the Danforth Campus from 1981-85 prior to his promotion.
-From 1982-86, Larsen also served as the head baseball coach at Washington University, compiling a 113-91-3 record and leading the squad to the first two NCAA Tournament appearances in school history.
+From 1982-86, Larsen also served as the head baseball coach at WashU, compiling a 113-91-3 record and leading the squad to the first two NCAA Tournament appearances in school history.